Find Affordable College Courses

 $11,589 Average Tuition & Fees

-Grand Rapids Community College did quite well in this year’s ranking of the best value schools for culinary arts students.
-It came in at #10 on the list.
-Grand Rapids Community College is a large public school located in the medium-sized city of Grand Rapids.
+Grand Rapids Community College ranked #10 on this year’s Best Value Culinary Arts Schools in the Great Lakes Region list.
+Grand Rapids Community College is a large public school located in the city of Grand Rapids.

-The average tuition and fees for an out-of-state undergraduate student at Grand Rapids Community College are $11,589 a year.
+Out-of-state tuition fees for undergraduate students at Grand Rapids Community College are $11,589 per year.
 After completing their degree, culinary arts graduates from Grand Rapids Community College carry an average student debtload of $13,157.

-Read full report on Culinary Arts at Grand Rapids Community College
+Full Culinary Arts at Grand Rapids Community College Report

 Best Culinary Arts Colleges by State